Boeing launches 737 MAX 10 with 240 orders, commitments

-PARIS Boeing (BA.N) launched a new version of its 737 MAX jetliner as French President Emmanuel Macron opened the Paris Airshow on Monday.
+PARIS (Reuters) - Boeing (BA.N) launched a new version of its 737 MAX jetliner as French President Emmanuel Macron opened the Paris Airshow on Monday.

 The U.S. planemaker said it had more than 240 orders and commitments from at least 10 customers for the new 737 MAX 10, which would carry up to 230 people in a single-class configuration.